discountry/discountry.github.io/_posts/2016-09-22-how-to-use-shadowsocksss.markdown

 <!--more-->

-2. Fill in the blanks on your client software.
+2.Fill in the blanks on your client software.

 Just type the four things we'd mentioned above into your mobile App or Desktop Software.

 <a href="{{ site.url }}/images/shadowsocks.png" data-lightbox="daocloud-set" data-title="shadowsocks">![shadowsocks]({{ site.url }}/images/shadowsocks.png)</a>

-3. Setup your client.
+3.Setup your client.

 Click the `Start` or `Open` button or something like that on your client software.
 And now you are free to go anywhere on the Internet.